Barrel Files

 How barrel files work

-The barrel file itself is remarkably simple—just a JavaScript object mapping controller names to lazy import functions.
+The barrel file itself is remarkably simple.
+It's just a JavaScript object mapping controller names to lazy import functions.
 Here's what .adonisjs/server/controllers.ts looks like:

 export const controllers = {